papajessie/swcdocs/translate.md

     hn_cc_1_adcolonytest_title 'ADCOLONY TEST'
     hn_cc_1_alloy_sale_body 'Alloy is on sale for a limited time.
 Buy alloy for a discounted price in the shop or when upgrading buildings.
 Don’t miss out on this special deal!' hn_cc_1_alloy_sale_title 'Limited Time Alloy Sale!'
-    hn_cc_1_amazon_rc21_bonus_body 'Celebrate Amazon Digital Deals Day!
+    hn_cc_1_amazon_body 'Star Wars™: Commander will no longer be playable on Amazon devices starting on January 7, 2019.
+While you can continue to play until then, we are no longer accepting payments from Amazon devices.
+To continue playing the game on iOS, Android or Facebook Gameroom, please Facebook connect in-game on your Amazon device before January 7, then Facebook connect in-game on your platform of choice.
+Thank you.' hn_cc_1_amazon_rc21_bonus_body 'Celebrate Amazon Digital Deals Day!
 Purchase select crates from the Store today and get 2x value!' hn_cc_1_amazon_rc21_bonus_title 'Special Amazon Offer!'
+    hn_cc_1_amazon_title 'Amazon Service Ending Soon'
     hn_cc_1_android_rc21_bonus_body 'Celebrate the end of the year with Google Play!
 Purchase select crates from the Store before 1/6 and get 2x value!' hn_cc_1_android_rc21_bonus_title 'Special Google Play Offer!'
     hn_cc_1_anh40_HQ2-5_announce_e_body '[c][FFB74A]Star Wars: 40th Anniversary[-][/c] event run from 4/19 to 5/17!\nCollect Death Star Crates and earn Data Fragments for the trap-hunting Shock Trooper and sniper hero Johhar Kessen.'